zacforsman/zacforsman.github.io/himb-coral-nursery.md

 - Thanks to the many volunteers that made this work possible!
 - Thanks to [Dr. Ingrid Knapp](http://tobolab.org/people/postdoctoral-researchers/ingrid-knapp/) (designer of Coral Nursery and ToBo lab icons) for helping on all fronts.
 - Thanks to the State of Hawaiʻi Division of Aquatic Resources for permitting, guidance and collaboration.
-- Special thanks to the Seaver Institute and the [NOAA Coral Reef Conservation Program](https://coralreef.noaa.gov/) for funding nursery related projects.
+- Special thanks to the Seaver Institute and the [NOAA Coral Reef Conservation Program](https://coralreef.noaa.gov/) and the Takeshi Tomo Trust, for funding nursery related projects.
 - Thanks to the [ToBo lab](http://tobolab.org/) & [HIMB](http://www.himb.hawaii.edu/).